DEPRESSD: Brooke Levis receives MedStar Award from McGill University's Faculty of Medicine

 Dr. Brett Thombs Indcuted as Member of the College of New Scholars, Artists and Scientists of the Royal Society of Canada

 Dr. Brett Thombs has been inducted into the Royal Society of Canada as a member of the College of New Scholars, Artists and Scientists.
 Dr. Thombs is known for his innovative methods in developing, testing, and disseminating programs to support quality of life for people living with rare diseases, for his leadership in developing novel methods for depression screening and in preventive health care generally, and for his research on health care research methods and reporting.
-Dr. Thombs is the Chair of the Canadian Task Force on Preventive Health Care.
+Dr. Thombs is also the Chair of the Canadian Task Force on Preventive Health Care.

 Editorial on Team’s Work on Registration of Non-Regulated Health Care Interventions